open-education-api/specification/docs/historical-and-future-data.md

 OOAPI v5 adds a mechanism to communicate about data that was valid in the past or will become valid in the future.
 An implementation is expected to always return *the current value* of an entity as the main object in a response.
 To specify historic and future changes an an implementation can add one or more "timelineOverrides".
 Each timelineOverride is a repetition of the main objects, but with attributes that can have a different value or with absent optional attributes (indicating that an attribute did not exists in the past or will not exist in the future).

-A timelineOverride also specifies a `startDate` and an `endDate` indicating for which period of time the changed attributes are valid.
+A timelineOverride also specifies two date fields: `validFrom` (inclusive) and `validTo` (exclusive) indicating for which period of time the changed attributes are valid.

 In the following example `name` is a required field and so must be repeated in the timelineOverrides.